 Why Spreadsheets Don’t Cut It Anymore

-Maintenance teams of the past relied on pencil and paper and/or spreadsheets to track maintenance work.
+Maintenance management in the past relied on pencil and paper and/or spreadsheets to track maintenance work.

 And it worked.